jianzhnie/LLamaTuner/README.md

 ## Tutorials and Demonstrations
 Examples are found under the `examples/` folder.

+[Basic usage Google Colab notebook](https://colab.research.google.com/drive/1ge2F1QSK8Q7h0hn3YKuBCOAS0bK8E0wf?usp=sharing) - This notebook shows how to use 4bit models in inference with all their variants, and how to run GPT-neo-X (a 20B parameter model) on a free Google Colab instance 🤯
+[Fine tuning Google Colab notebook](https://colab.research.google.com/drive/1VoYNfYDKcKRQRor98Zbf2-9VQTtGJ24k?usp=sharing) - This notebook shows how to fine-tune a 4bit model on a downstream task using the Hugging Face ecosystem.
+We show that it is possible to fine tune GPT-neo-X 20B on a Google Colab instance!

 ## Sample Outputs
 We provide generations for the models described in the paper for both OA and Vicuna queries in the `eval/generations` folder.
 These are intended to foster further research on model evaluation and analysis.